-Inside: How to rock your student teaching with tips from a recent graduate.
+Inside: Tips for student teachers from an actual student teacher in college.
+How to rock your student teaching with tips from a recent graduate.
 10 tips for a great student teaching experience.

 Tips for Student Teachers

-I can safely say that I was very lucky to have Allison as my cooperating teacher (CT) while student teaching and CTs have a huge impact on how a student teacher will succeed not only in their classroom, but in the future in their own classrooms.
+I can safely say that I was very lucky to have Allison as my cooperating teacher (CT) while student teaching and CTs have a huge impact on how student teachers will succeed not only in their classroom but in the future in their own classrooms.

 However, this isn’t about all the amazing things that mentor teachers can/should do.
 This is for all the soon-to-be student teachers out there.
 I hope that you can learn from my advice and the advice of other new teachers I know.
 Mostly, I hope that you’ll learn from yourself throughout this whole process and know that you have what it takes.
 It’s okay to be nervous, but know that every single student teaching experience is unique and you’ve got what it takes.